hyperdrift-io/genesis/README.md

 # Genesis V2

-Minimal app generator using Nuxt + AI-driven development
+**One-command app creation** using Nuxt + Claude Code integration

 ## What Genesis V2 Does

-Genesis creates a basic Nuxt 3 + Nuxt UI app and generates documentation that gives Claude (or other AI tools) the context needed to build your app intelligently.

-**No templates.
-No complex rules.
-Just minimal setup + AI intelligence.**
+Genesis creates a complete, working Nuxt 3 app automatically using AI. **No manual steps, no configuration** - just describe what you want and get a fully built app.

 ## Installation